-The ebb and flow system also called a flood and drain system.
+The ebb and flow hydroponic system also called a flood and drain system.
 This is one of my favorite methods of hydroponics due to its ease of use, capabilities, and reliability.
-With the right system, you can customize an ebb and flow system to grow just about any type of plant with success.
+You can customize an ebb and flow system to grow just about any type of plant with great success.

 How Does An Ebb And Flow Hydroponic System Work?